Linear Model and Extensions: Preface

 \paragraph*{More simulation studies} This book contains some basic simulation studies.
 I encourage the readers to conduct more intensive simulation studies to deepen their understanding of the theory and methods.

 \paragraph*{Practical data analysis} Box wrote wisely that ``all models are wrong but some are useful.''
 The usefulness of models strongly depends on the applications.
-When teaching ``Linear Model'', I sometimes replaced the final exam with the final project to encourage students to practice data analysis and make connections between the theory and applications.
+When teaching ``Linear Model,'' I sometimes replaced the final exam with the final project to encourage students to practice data analysis and make connections between the theory and applications.

 \paragraph*{Homework problems} This book contains many homework problems.
 It is important to try some homework problems.
-Moreover, some homework problems contain useful theoretical results.
+Moreover, some homework problems contain useful theoretical results, and some are even stated as theorems.
 Even if you do not have time to figure out the details for those problems, it is helpful to at least read the statements of the problems.